 1/31/2011: 1994 ‘Today’ show ‘What is Internet?’ clip offers a reminder: We were all newbies once, The Washington Post

 I thought I was sufficiently vague in describing the person who uploaded a dusty old clip of Today Show hosts marveling at “Internet.”
 I was not; that individual’s bosses found out and fired him.
 I still feel like crap about that.

 7/25/2011: With Lion, the Mac Looks Mobile-Minded, Discovery News

-I was not nearly harsh enough in this early assessment of Apple’s least-impressive, most-exasperating OS X release yet.
+I was not nearly harsh enough in this early assessment of one of Apple’s least-impressive, most-exasperating OS X releases.